 Main Street is the novel that was supposed to win Sinclair Lewis the Pulitzer Prize in 1921.
-Widely popular in its day, the selection committee (the “novel jury”) recommended the novel to be awarded the Pulitzer Prize, however it was overturned due to a controversial change to Mr. Pulitzer’s estate gift to Columbia University – changing the awards from those novels that represent the “whole” character of American life to those that represent the “wholesome” character of American life.
+Widely popular in its day, the novel was recommended for the Pulitzer by the selection committee (the Pulitzer “novel jury”), however the award was overturned due to a controversial change to Mr. Pulitzer’s estate gift to Columbia University – changing the awards from novels representing the “whole” character of American life to those that represent the “wholesome” character of American life.
 The Board of Trustees of Columbia University overturned the jury’s decision, and instead Edith Wharton was awarded the prize, leaving Sinclair Lewis furious (a man already known for his tempestuous personality).
-He was overlooked again for his 1922 satire of American middle class materialism, Babbit.
-Lewis eventually won the Pulitzer (perhaps as an apology from Columbia University) for his lengthy satire of American medicine, Arrowsmith.
-Lewis loudly declined to accept his Pulitzer Prize.
+He was overlooked again in 1922 for Babbit, a satire of American middle class materialism.
+Lewis eventually won the Pulitzer (perhaps as an apology from Columbia University) for his lengthy satire of American medicine, Arrowsmith (read my reflections on Arrowsmith here).
+By that point Lewis loudly declined to accept his Pulitzer Prize.

 This issue of the “wholesome” character of American culture is at the heart of themes raised in Main Street.
-In the novel, we discover simple-minded middle class people living in dreary small towns, like “Gopher Prairie,” sprawled throughout the Mid-West.
-Their lives are portrayed as silly and even ignorant, while Carol, a young city-girl who has been cultured by her University education, feels out of place as a new housewife.
-She soon discovers the prairie-fire gossip of the town in the many judging glances at her regular social faux pas.
-All the extant characters of the town are wooden and hollow, they are straw-men created by Lewis to be toyed around with, while Carol is unique and creative and imaginative and full of depth.
-Her politics and feminism, and interest in culture and art, fly in the face of everything the people of Gopher Prairie stand for.
-Her internal conflict is caught between needing to “reform” the town, or else simply allow the town to pitifully exist.
+In the novel, we discover simple-minded middle class people living in dreary small towns, like “Gopher Prairie,” sprawling throughout the Mid-West.
+Residents are portrayed as silly and even ignorant, while Carol, a young city-girl who has been cultured by her University education, feels out of place as a new housewife.
+She soon discovers the prairie-fire gossip and judgment from the townsfolk over her many social faux pas.
+All the additional characters of the town are wooden and hollow, they are straw-men created by Sinclair Lewis to be toyed around with, while Carol is unique, creative, imaginative, and full of depth.
+Her politics and feminism, as well as her interest in culture and art, fly in the face of everything the people of Gopher Prairie stand for.
+Her internal conflict is caught between needing to “reform” the town or else simply allowing the town to pitifully exist in its backwards ways.

 While Sinclair Lewis eventually left Sauk Centre for Yale (and he never returned), in Main Street Carol leaves Gopher Prairie for a short time only to return in defeat.
-Any lingering romantic notions about small town life in America is tragically burst in Main Street.
+Any lingering romantic notions about small town life in America are tragically shattered in Main Street.

 Here are a few memorable passages from Main Street: